 Variation in yield of made tea (kg ha-1):

-It was observed from the data presented in Table 3 and illustrated diagrammatically in Figure 2 that foliar application of Nano NPK resulted better yield under Nano NPK @ 800 ml/ha, 1600 ml/ha and 2400 ml/ha over control, though the treatment effect was noted to be non significant.
-Among the doses tried, Nano NPK @ 2400 ml/ha (T3) produced the highest yield (1497.37 kg made tea ha-1) which was closely followed by standard recommendation of Nano NPK Mixture (2:1:2) @ 2% (1482.56 kg made tea ha-1).
-This treatment (T3) recorded 6.17% more yield over control and showed a slight increment of crop yield than NPK mixture (2:1:2) @ 2%.
+It was observed from the data presented in Table 3 and illustrated diagrammatically in Figure 2 that foliar application of Nano NPK resulted better yield under Nano NPK at 800 ml/ha, 1600 ml/ha and 2400 ml/ha over control, though the treatment effect was noted to be non-significant.
+Among the doses tried, Nano NPK at 2400 ml/ha (T3) produced the highest yield (1497.37 kg made tea ha-1) which was closely followed by standard recommendation of Nano NPK Mixture (2:1:2) at 2% (1482.56 kg made tea ha-1).
+This treatment (T3) recorded 6.17% more yield over control and showed a slight increment of crop yield than NPK mixture (2:1:2) at 2%.
 This result was in alignment with the result of Saikia and Gogoi (2023); Mirji et al. (2023); Drostkar et al. (2016); Abdel-Aziz et al. (2018) and Sohair et al. (2018).
 Higher yield of tea under Nano NPK might be due to the higher number of plucking points m2 and more shoot weight, shoot size and leaf size.
 The result was supported by the findings of Wijeratnne and Fordham (1996) where they stated that tea yield is determined by the shoot population density and the size of shoots harvested.
 They also stated that both shoot growth and number of plucking points per bush determine the yield of tea.
 Indika and Abeysinghe (2009) also pointed out that the number of plucking points per bush is the most influenced growth parameter which determine yield of tea.
 De Zoysa and Abeysinghe (2013) reported that the high yields of treatment plots were probably due to higher shoot growth and number of plucking points per tea bush of treated plots than control.
-In this experiment, it was also observed that the highest dose of Nano NPK @ 3200 ml/ha, failed to exhibit any positive impact on yield of made tea.
+In this experiment, it was also observed that the highest dose of Nano NPK at 3200 ml/ha, failed to exhibit any positive impact on yield of made tea.
 From the results, it was seen that higher dose of Nano NPK is detrimental to the crop.

 Table 3.
 Effect of different doses of Nano NPK on yield of made tea (kg ha-1), net monetary return ( ha-1) and benefit-cost ratio (B:C)